Second Philosophy of Cancer Biology Workshop, with Jerome Galon and Joel Brown (Pey Berland, Bordeaux, France)

 Lucie Laplane (IHPST, CNRS & University Paris 1; Institut Gustave Roussy, France) – What is a clone?

-Jean-François Moreau (University of Bordeaux, France) – Title TBA
+Jean-François Moreau (University of Bordeaux, France) – Is there a place for autoimmunity in immunotherapies ?

 Pierre Nassoy (Bioimaging & OptoFluidics laboratory, CNRS, Bordeaux, France) – Organoids: a brain teaser in physics of Active Matter and more than just a toy-model in Oncology?

-Samir Okasha (University of Bristol, UK) (via video-conference) – Cancer and the levels of selection
+Samir Okasha (University of Bristol, UK) (via video-conference) – Cancer, evolutionary conflict, and levels of selection

 Thomas Pradeu (ImmunoConcept, UMR5164, CNRS & University of Bordeaux; IHPST, CNRS & University Paris 1, France) – Complex interactions between the immune system and the microbiota in cancer progression and therapies